riot/riot.github.io/documentation.md

 </my-pure-component>
 ```

-<aside class="note note--warning">:warning: Pure components can not contain html or css.
-They can only have a pure function call as default export statement.</aside>
+<aside class="note note--warning">:warning: Pure components cannot contain HTML or CSS.
+They can only have a pure function call as a default export statement.</aside>

 ## Server-side rendering